FRC-Team-1405/2026Robot/README.md

     - does increase in FPS greatly improve vision estimates? not at all?
     - can we run 3 or 4 cameras on the same pi without much issue.
   - other sensors? lidar, lasers, etc, things that can be used for high precision readings that we could integrate with our vision data.
+  - tune a new PID for the drivebase that will automatically engage while the elevator is extended that will prevent tipping and allow smooth precise movement.

 ## Software Improvements:
   - logging/publishing camera target poses (we currently log estimated poses for each camera)